Case Study: Third-Party Risk Management

 Regulators require the institutions to recruit sufficient and qualified personnel to ensure the continuity in management and monitoring of outsourced services or functions even after the exit of a significant person from the entity or otherwise absent.
 If an entity lacks sufficient internal resources in know-how or number, the general requirements are that external technical resources (such as consultants and specialists) should be hired to complement or supplement the in-house personnel.

-Lastly, the personnel who are certified by Certified Information Systems Security Professionals or any other institution that complies with ISO 9001 Quality Management System provides an extra assurance that the staff has the required qualifications to manage third-party connections.
+Lastly, Certified Information Systems Security Professionals or any other institution that complies with ISO 9001 Quality Management System provides an extra assurance staff qualification to manage third-party connections.

-Many jurisdictions require that the supervisory authority be informed concerning the material outsourcing contracts made by the regulated organization and impose conditions such as a minimum level of visibility on the outsourced functions by the regulated institution.
+Many jurisdictions require that the supervisory authority be informed concerning the material outsourcing contracts made by the regulated organizations.
+Further, such jurisdictions impose conditions such as a minimum level of visibility of the functions regulated institution outsource.

 Apart from the notifications and the authorization, the regulated institutions are usually required to preserve an inventory of outsourced functions (for example, IT assets such as computer hardware and software) and periodic reports from service providers, majorly concerning the measurement of service level agreements and the relevant performance of controls.
 In some jurisdictions, sub-outsourcing is required to be visible for the regulated institutions to manage the associated risk.

 The supervisory expectations of the concerned authorities on the visibility of third-party connections vary across jurisdictions.
-For instance, US authorities require the identification, documentation, and classification of the suppliers to address information security issues.
+For instance, US authorities require suppliers’ identification, documentation, and classification to address information security issues.

 Practice Question